isene/astropanel/README.md

 You need to have [Ruby](https://www.ruby-lang.org/en/) installed to use Astropanel.

+To have the star chart displayed, you need to have `w3m`installed (on Ubuntu:
+`apt-get install w3m`).

 The first time you launch Astropanel, it will ask for your location, Latitude and Longitude.